Lecce Puglia, Italy Travel Guide

 Cooler weather, higher chance of rain, coastal closures.

-Heatwaves in the summer bring extreme highs, especially during July and August.
+Periods of extreme summer heat bring extreme highs, especially during July and August.
 Sun protection, including hats and High-SPF sunscreen, and constant hydration stay important.
-The Scirocco wind, a hot, dry wind from North Africa, brings even higher temperatures and dust, especially in summer.
+The Scirocco wind, a hot, dry wind from North Africa, brings even higher temperatures and dust, especially in the summertime.
 Conversely, the Streetcarontana wind, a cold, dry wind from the north, makes winter feel colder than the thermometer indicates.

 April-May, September-October (Shoulder Season).